EducationShinyAppTeam/BOAST/README.md

 Please note that this project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
 By participating in this project you agree to abide by its terms.

 ## Disclaimer
 Because of time constraints, these apps have not yet been thoroughly tested on multiple platforms and by large groups of users.
-Please send lists of bugs and suggestions for improvement to Dennis Pearl (dkp13@psu.edu).
-This website is best optimized on Google Chrome.
+Please post bugs to [issues](https://github.com/EducationShinyAppTeam/BOAST/issues) and suggestions for improvement to Dennis Pearl (dkp13@psu.edu).
+These apps are best optimized for Firefox / Chromium-based browsers.